Jaanbaaz Hindustan Ke: Production

 Jaanbaaz Hindustan Ke went on floors in September 2022 in Meghalaya.
-The show has been shot across Meghalaya, Maharashtra, Kerala and Rajasthan.
+The show has been shot across Assam, Meghalaya, Maharashtra, Kerala and Rajasthan.

 Marketing

 The teaser promo of Jaanbaaz Hindustan Ke was released on 3 January 2023.
 As a part of the promotions, Regina Cassandra met with police officers in Delhi's Connaught Place police station along with ex-cop Kiran Bedi to felicitate officers for their work.

 Reception

-The show received mixed reviews.
-Koimoi.com rated it 3 out of 5 stars and commented, "Srijit Mukherji's gaze toward women is empowering and empathetic at the same time."
-Writing for Rediff.com, Deepa Gahlot commented, "The show is an earnest but mostly dull police procedural that shows in great detail how the cops find clues, chase suspects and protect the country."
+Writing for Rediff.com, Deepa Gahlot stated "The show is an earnest but mostly dull police procedural that shows in great detail how the cops find clues, chase suspects and protect the country."